TomasinoWeb/tomasinoWebR101/frontend/README.md

-# Usage

-Install dependencies
+# Install dependencies

-# Frontend deps
+## Frontend deps

-cd frontend
+- cd frontend
-npm install
+- npm install
-npm start
+- npm start

-just import your page and add it to the route elements

 merge branch with main only when finished to avoid clutter 👍